habtamu-esubalew/eCommerce-Shop/README.md

 ## 📄 License

-This project is created for Zemenay Comunnity by Habtamu Esubalew
+This project is created for Zemenay Community by Habtamu Esubalew

 ---